Back

 Artificial intelligence

-The principle: AI handles the volume, humans keep the value.
+The principle: AI handles volume, humans keep the value.
 AI takes care of repetitive conversations while chatters focus on big spenders and negotiations.

 Solutions like Desirely embody this approach.
-The AI learns each model's tone, handles discovery, and hands off to humans when it really matters.
+AI learns each model’s tone, handles discovery, and hands off to humans when it really matters.

 "By handling the relational side of chatting, Desirely lets us focus our energy on other essential aspects."